 Every day there are stabbings, yet Krav Maga schools struggle to pay the rent.
-Every day there are shootings, kidnappings, Active Shooters, home invasions, and self defense classes are mostly empty.
+Every day there are shootings, kidnappings, Active Shooters, home invasions, rape, and self-defense classes are mostly empty.

-And then, when it hits home, we are not prepared, we are not ready.
-When tragedy strikes we are not stunned, angry at our politicians, bewildered.
+When it hits home, we are not prepared, we are not ready.
+When tragedy strikes, we are stunned, angry at our politicians, bewildered.

 And it makes me wonder, it does.

 Lets' go back a few years, it was the end of March, nearly April, just as it is now, it was Poland, the year was 1943, the place....Treblinka.